doedja/literal/README.md

 # literal

-Source code for [doedja.com](https://doedja.com) - my personal blog.
+A minimal Astro blog.
+Mataroa simplicity, yours to customize.

-Built with Astro.
-Inspired by [mataroa.blog](https://mataroa.blog)'s clean, no-nonsense approach.
+Source for [doedja.com](https://doedja.com).
+Inspired by [mataroa.blog](https://mataroa.blog).

 ## Use as a template